Ferment Potatoes

 Why Ferment Potatoes?

-Potatoes contain naturally occurring glycoalkaloids like solanine and chaconine, which can be mildly toxic in higher amounts.
+Potatoes contain naturally occurring glycoalkaloids like solanine and chaconine, which can be toxic in higher amounts.
 These compounds are concentrated in the skin and just below the surface.
 Additionally, conventionally grown potatoes are heavily treated with:

 Pesticides during cultivation